pitchmuc/launchpy/docs/admin.md

   * platform : OPTIONAL : to filter for a specific platform (default "web", mobile possible)
   * save : OPTIONAL : save the results in a txt file (packages.txt).
 Default False.

-You will need to use the name, the display name and
+You will need to use the name, the display name and the platform